PEATLAND RESTORATION IN LATVIA

 Roberts ŠiliņšRepresentative of the project partner Fund of Lake Engure Nature Park, responsible for implementing the management actions in Lake Engure Nature Park

-Valters KinnaRepresentative of the ELM Media Foundation who will be responsible for the project documentary film
+Valters KinnaRepresentative of the ELM Media Foundation who is responsible for the project documentary film

 Agris TeivensHydrotechnician, representative of E-Būvvadība LTD